robert-abela/mcast-attendance-chrome-extension/README.md

 Activates only when visiting http://attendance.mcast.edu.mt to **Add Attendance** entries.
 Changes heading colour to Indigo to indicate activation.

 ## Basic Usage
-Adds a new button (Indigo text) that when pressed counts the number or students marked as present
+Automatically adds a new button (Indigo text) that when pressed counts the number or students marked as present

 ## Advanced Usage
 Allows the user to configure timetable to autofill Unit, Session & Duration fields if the attendance is being added during the lesson.
 Labels' colour changes to Indigo to indicate autofill.
 Timetable configured as CSV rows, each line represents a lesson and is in the format: DDD,START,END,UNIT where: